 In Ukraine, the caroling is part of a Christmas Nativity themed play that mixes Christian figures with other characters like a goat (symbol of wealth and prosperity), a bear, an angel, a gypsy, an old lady and man, a doctor among others.
 The characters are sometimes even satires of current politicians.

 It’s men who dress up and perform the play.
 A man even plays the role of Malanka.
 During the skit the goat is shot and killed, symbolizing the flowers and greenery dying.
 The doctor tries to revive him in various silly ways.
 So of course it doesn’t work!
 Finally someone tries to milk the goat and that usually revives him, symbolizing the revival of the earth!

 When the carolers go door to door they’re given food and drink and sometimes a tip.
 They often play pranks on the homeowners too!

 You can watch a video of one Ukrainian town celebrating the festival below…

 Link: You can see some beautiful photos of Malanka here.

 Image: Ukrainian Postage Stamp from 2005

 This article was posted on Tuesday, January 12th, 2021 at 8:26 pm and is filed under Belarus, Canada, Caroling, Countries & Cultures, Customs and Traditions, Holidays Around the World, Languages, Malanka, Mama Lisa, New Years, Russia, Ukraine, Ukrainian, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Malanka – A Ukrainian Holiday Celebrated in January”